Facilitating adoption of Internet technologies and services with externalities via cost subsidization: Mathematical model

-In this section we study the impact of subsidization in the absence of a network externality ($e=0$).
-In contrast with \S\ref{sec:nosub} and \S\ref{sec:withsub} where $F_U$ is assumed uniform, in this section we make no assumption about the affinity distribution $F_U$ beyond the continuity in Assumption \ref{ass:hetero}.
+In this section we study the impact of subsidization in the absence of an externality ($e=0$), so the subsidized utility is $V(x,u) = A - (c-u)$. \begin{proposition} In the absence of an externality ($e=0$) and subsidization ($u=0$) \eqref{eq:adoptdyn} has solution